Quick Tip: Clear DNS Cache in Mac OS X

 Anytime you visit a website or do any other kind of DNS lookup, the IP address conveniently gets cached.
-Well what’s convenient for most of us can be a real nuisance for others, particularly administrators who are moving around servers.
-Here’s a quick tip that Systems Administrators (and others) will surely appreciate.
-To clear the DNS cache in Mac OS X, at the Terminal type the following:
+While what’s convenient for most of us can be a real nuisance for others, particularly administrators who are moving around servers.
+This set of quick tips that Systems Administrators (and others) will surely appreciate covers flushing DNS caches in early release versions of Mac OS X system software, like 10.4, 10.3, 10.2, 10.1, and 10.0 (!).

 lookupd -flushcache